 Day or Evening Session: 22 months

-If you have already successfully completed the Airframe and Powerplant Diploma Program, this course is simply an add-on of 6 more classes and 15 additional weeks.
+If you have already successfully completed the Airframe & Powerplant Diploma Program, this additional coursework is simply 6 more classes and 15 additional weeks.

-The 17.5-month long Airframe and Powerplant (A&P) program is divided into 14 units of instruction:
+The 17.5 month-long Airframe & Powerplant (A&P) program is divided into 14 units of instruction:

 - 3 general units